justinal64/react-portfolio-website/ReadMe.md

 # TheSocialApp Frontend React Native App

 For the last 6 months I have been on a journey to learn React.
 I have create a mobile application using React-Native, but this is the first full app I have created using React.
 I recreated my portfolio website using React and Semantic UI for styling.
+I hope you like what you see.

 ## Getting Started